blahaj-zone/hajkey/docs/docker.md

 ## Running docker-compose

-The [prebuilt container for iceshrimp](https://iceshrimp.dev/iceshrimp/-/packages/container/iceshrimp/latest) is fairly large, and may take a few minutes to download and extract using docker.
+The [prebuilt container for iceshrimp](https://git.hajkey.org/hajkey/-/packages/container/iceshrimp/latest) is fairly large, and may take a few minutes to download and extract using docker.

 Copy `docker-compose.yml` and the `config/` to a directory, then run the **docker-compose** command:
 `docker-compose up -d`.

 NOTE: This will take some time to come fully online, even after download and extracting the container images, and it may emit some error messages before completing successfully.
 Specifically, the `db` container needs to initialize and so isn't available to the `web` container right away.
-Only once the `db` container comes online does the `web` container start building and initializing the Iceshrimp tables.
+Only once the `db` container comes online does the `web` container start building and initializing the Hajkey tables.

-Once the server is up you can use a web browser to access the web interface at `http://serverip:3000` (where `serverip` is the IP of the server you are running the Iceshrimp server on).
+Once the server is up you can use a web browser to access the web interface at `http://serverip:3000` (where `serverip` is the IP of the server you are running the Hajkey server on).

 ## Docker for development